 - Faculty-Staff Choir

-Simply register (Honor Choir and University Community Chorus only) and show up the first day.
+Simply register (except for Faculty-Staff Choir) and show up the first day.
 Music-reading ability and previous experience are helpful but not required.

 The following ensembles require an audition:

 - Symphonic Choir